TITLE 8 SOCIAL SERVICES

 (xi) certain foster children in the custody of the state.

-(2) Special medical needs
+(2) Special medical needs:

 (a) Purpose: The special medical needs program for seriously ill individuals is an entirely state-funded medical assistance program for individuals who suffer serious illnesses.
-Individuals applying under this program must be eligible according to New Mexico statutes and HSD policy.
+Individuals applying under this program must be eligible according to New Mexico statutes and HCA policy.
 No new recipients are being added to this category.

 (b) Legal basis: State authority for administering the special medical needs program is contained in Sections 27-4-1 to 27-4-5 NMSA 1978 (Repl.
 1984).